 IMGs are also disproportionately concentrated in areas with anticipated shortages.
 For example, they accounted for over 50% of geriatric medicine practitioners in 2021.
 As the share of older Americans continues to increase, the need for these specialists will also grow just as their numbers are expected to diminish.
 IMGs are also highly represented in essential fields such as kidney diseases, interventional cardiology, diabetes care, and critical care medicine.
 The concentration of likely Conrad 30 recipients in these fields demonstrates how necessary the program is for these specialties.

-The program also touts promising completion and retention rates.
+The program also touts promising completion and retention rates in rural areas with doctor shortages.
 A 2018 Iowa-based study found that 92% of Conrad 30 recipients in the state met their original three-year obligation and 68% were retained beyond their required time frame.

 Because of the program’s decentralized nature, collecting standardized, regular data on its status and outcomes is challenging, making it difficult to offer suggested improvements.